Vancouver’s Winter Farmers Market takes place on Saturdays from November until April in the parking lot at Nat Bailey Stadium at 4601 Ontario Street.

 From Nat Bailey to Riley Park

-The Nat Bailey Winter Farmers Market has been running for years, but 2018 will be its final season, but in name only.
+The Nat Bailey Winter Farmers Market has been running for years.
+2018 was its final season, but in name only.

 The Riley Park Farmers Market, meanwhile, is Vancouver’s newest market.
 It started up in 2017 as a summer market at Riley Park on the other side of Ontario Street from Nat Bailey Stadium.
-Beginning in 2018, the Riley Park Farmers Market will continue all year.
+Beginning in 2018, the Riley Park Farmers Market now continues all year.

-In short, starting in 2018, there will still be a large winter market in the parking lot of Nat Bailey Stadium.
-It’ll just have a different name and continue running in a smaller format in the summer too.
+In short, as of 2018, there is still a large winter market in the parking lot of Nat Bailey Stadium.
+It just has a different name and continues running in a smaller format in the summer too.

 For more information about the new venture and old market’s new name, click Riley Park Farmers Market.